-To address drug-resistant bacteria, the Foundation is supporting clinical research into unique treatments, such as gallium and nitric oxide, that work differently than typical antibiotics.
+To address drug-resistant bacteria, the Foundation is supporting clinical research into unique treatments — such as gallium, nitric oxide, and bacteriophage therapy — that work differently than typical antibiotics.

 To grow, bacteria rely on some processes that require iron.
 If gallium — an atom nearly identical to iron — is used instead, it can disrupt these processes.
 For example, gallium has been shown to kill antibiotic-resistant strains of Pseudomonas in laboratory research.
 Intravenous (IV) gallium and an inhaled version are being tested in clinical trials in people with CF.